hotmeshio/fuzzy-gates/README.md

 - `instructions` Make classic chicken pot pie with peas carrots and corn with extra flaky crust.

 ### One Shot Prompt OUTPUT
-*One Shot* generates the following output using OpenAI's ChatGPT-4o model, providing a single, comprehensive response that includes all necessary steps along with ingredients to complete the task. [output](./docs/examples/readme_recipe_oneshot.md)
+*One Shot* generates the following output using OpenAI's GPT-4o model, providing a single, comprehensive response that includes all necessary steps along with ingredients to complete the task. [output](./docs/examples/readme_recipe_oneshot.md)

+### OpenAI-o1-preview OUTPUT
+*o1-preview* generates the following output using OpenAI's OpenAI-o1-preview model, providing a single, comprehensive response that includes all necessary steps along with ingredients to complete the task. [output](./docs/examples/readme_recipe_gpto1.md).

 ### AT3 Prompt OUTPUT
-*AT3* produced significantly more detailed outpu using the same ChatGPT-4o model, particularly at the task level with detailed inputs and outupts described for every step. [output](./docs/examples/readme_recipe_at3.md)
+*AT3* produced significantly more detailed outpu using the same GPT-4o model, particularly at the task level with detailed inputs and outupts described for every step. [output](./docs/examples/readme_recipe_at3.md)

 ## Example 2: GitHub Pages Site with React and AWS Route 53